Sadly, neither the Black experience during WWII Germany nor the odd love affair between a Nazi soldier and Black German girl flourish.

 A Complicated Loyalty

 Delving a bit further, it is very weird to listen and watch Lutz and Leyna love Germany despite the culture which has become German.
 Leyna loves her country, wants it to defend itself and win the war, but seemingly doesn’t take into account it winning the war means things being worse for her.
-Nor does she take into account her boyfriend, who wants to fight for Germany, wears a similar uniform as the men who kill kills on the street.
-Who shot a Jewish man in his genitals, after making him strip in the middle of the street, before shooting him in the head.
+Nor does she take into account her boyfriend, who wants to fight for Germany, wears a similar uniform as the men who kill discriminately and publicly.
+Such as when they shot a Jewish man in his genitals, after making him strip in the middle of the street, before shooting him in the head.

 On The Fence